-Describe why an economic role for a government may exist if individuals do not have complete information about the nature of alternative investments or access to competitive financial markets.
+Describe why an economic role for a government may exist if individuals do ss.912.FL.6.11 not have complete information about the nature of alternative investments or access to competitive financial markets.

 Clarification 1: Instruction includes understanding why it is important for individuals to have accurate information about a company's sales and profits when investing in that company.